Jake151987/wallet-cli/README.md

 > The address of the witness's account, it is a base58check type address.

 brokerage
 > The ratio of brokerage you want to update to, the limit of it: 0-100.
+If enter 5, that means 5% of the rewards will be distributed to you, and the rest will go to the voters.

 For example: